 The Importance of Good Oral Hygiene

-Even if you are worried about going to the dentist, it is important that you see a professional regarding your dental health at least twice a year.
-Your mouth is constantly filled with bacteria, which makes it the perfect place for decay and infections to occur.
-Scheduling regular dental cleanings can help you in keeping the surfaces of your teeth clear of plaque.
+Even if you are worried about going to the dentist, you must see a professional regarding your dental health at least twice a year.
+Your mouth is constantly filled with bacteria, making it the perfect place for decay and infections.
+Scheduling regular dental cleanings can help you keep your teeth’ surfaces clear of plaque.

 If plaque stays on your teeth for too long, it hardens into tartar which can only be professionally removed by a dentist.
 Additionally, tartar buildup causes gum disease if left untreated.
-Gum disease, like most dental concerns, only progresses and causes more damage if a dentist is not seen promptly.
+Like most dental concerns, gum disease progresses and causes more damage if a dentist is not seen promptly.